Santa Monica hit with high surf advisory

 Visitors to Santa Monica Beach Thursday were greeted with a rare sight, as the Pacific Ocean dispensed sizable waves during the late morning hours.

-Santa Monica was one of the Los Angeles County beaches put under a high surf advisory by the National Weather Service, remaining in effect until 10 p.m.
-Thursday evening.
-The NWS advisory noted that high tide was predicted to be near 7.3 feet around 8:20 a.m.
-Thursday, with surf highest on west-facing beaches.
-Along with the high surf advisory, the NWS issued a coastal flood advisory that remained in effect until 12 p.m.
-Thursday.
+Santa Monica was one of the Los Angeles County beaches put under a high surf advisory by the National Weather Service, remaining through Thursday evening.

-Impacts from these advisories generally include flooding of sea water over vulnerable, low-lying coastal areas like parking lots, beaches and walkways; as well as an increased risk for ocean drowning.
-“Rip currents can pull swimmers and surfers out to sea,” the advisory reads.
-“Large breaking waves can cause injury, wash people off beaches and rocks, and capsize small boats near shore.”

-Heavy winds played a role in the advisory, with Thursday’s north northwest wind in Santa Monica staying between 15 and 20 mph throughout the day, including gusts as high as 25 mph.
+While high winds and big waves posed problems in some areas, Santa Monica